Twenty-fifth Dynasty of Egypt: Art and architecture

 Although the Twenty-Fifth Dynasty controlled Ancient Egypt for only 91 years (747–656 BC), it holds an important place in Egyptian history due to the restoration of traditional Egyptian values, culture, art, and architecture.

 The Twenty-fifth Dynasty of Egypt revived the lost Egyptian tradition of building pyramids for their deceased rulers.
 Nubian kings built their own pyramids 1000 years after Egyptian burial methods had changed.
-Nubian pyramids were built for the first time at El Kurru in 751 BC, for the Piye, the first ruler of the 25th Dynasty, and more were built at Nuri.
+Nubian pyramids were built for the first time at El-Kurru in 751 BC, for Piye, the first ruler of the 25th Dynasty, and more were built at Nuri.
 The Nubian-style pyramids emulated a form of Egyptian private elite family pyramid that was common during the New Kingdom (1550-1069 BC).
 There are twice as many Nubian pyramids still standing today as there are Egyptian.